-This was my sixth consecutive year both attending and covering the festival.
+This was my seventh consecutive year both attending and covering the festival.
 The media pass granted me access to the VIP area and media lounge, as well as a separate entrance to the grounds.
-The lounge is where I conducted artist interviews, as well as charged up my devices throughout the day.
-Which brings me to my next point…
+The lounge — this year presented by Pure Michigan — is where I conducted artist interviews, as well as charged up my devices throughout the day.

 Solid Travel Plans